outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

 Alternatively, it hides web site's original location (i.e. IP).
 Refer to post V2ray for details.
 You can check by `dig` your domain and find IP changed to that of Cloudflare's CDN servers.

 **ATTENTION**: Cloudflare decrypts all traffic from browser and negotiate new TLS with destination server.
-So we usually only cache static web pages or public multimedia.
+It is common that a CDN platform just uses HTTP.
+Hence, we cache static web pages or public multimedia.
 For confidential communication like password login, please **avoid** CDN.

 # SSL settings